dwmx/RMod/README.md

 - Added new game options specified on a per-game type basis:
     - Shield hit stun
     - Manually activated bloodlust
+- Thrown and dropped weapons are now client-simulated, improving the visual smoothness of their animations
+- Wide variety of new and improved visual effects with minimal changes to core gameplay

 ## Client Command Interface Extension
 The following exec functions added to R_RunePlayer allow additional client-side and admin-authorized server functionality.
 The following commands are listed with their unrealscript declaration, along with an example of how they may be called using the in-game console.